Ion Nunweiller: Club career

 Nunweiller was born on 9 January 1936 in Piatra Neamț, Romania.
-He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War II where he met his wife, Rozina, and later they moved to Bucharest.
+He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War I where he met his wife, Rozina, and later they moved to Bucharest.
 He had six brothers: Constantin, the oldest, was a water polo player, while Dumitru, Lică, Victor, Radu, and Eduard were all footballers who each played at least one spell at Dinamo București.
 They are the reason why the club's nickname is "The Red Dogs" as especially he and Lică were known for their aggressiveness on the field, which often caused their faces to turn red from the effort.
 Nunweiller began playing junior-level football in 1950 at Progresul ICAB București, and one year later, he moved to Dinamo București where he worked with coach Petre Steinbach.
 He started his senior career in 1956, playing for Dinamo 6 București in Divizia B.

 Nunweiller came back to Dinamo București where on 12 August 1956 he made his Divizia A debut under coach Angelo Niculescu in a 2–1 victory against Dinamo Bacău.
 In his first seasons spent with Dinamo he scored four goals against rivals Steaua București, including a brace in a 2–1 victory.
 He won his first trophy after being used the entire match by coach Iuliu Baratky in the 4–0 win over CSM Baia Mare in the 1959 Cupa României final.

 Nunweiller (back row, centre) with Dinamo București in 1963.

 Nunweiller helped the club win four consecutive Divizia A titles from 1962 until 1965.
 In the first one he worked with three coaches, Traian Ionescu, Constantin Teașcă, and Nicolae Dumitru, who gave him 26 appearances in which he scored three goals.
 In the following two Dumitru and Ionescu used him in 18 and 26 matches, respectively.
 In the last one he played 25 games under the guidance of Angelo Niculescu.
 At the conquest of all these titles he was teammates with his brother Lică, and his brother Radu was also on the team for the last two.